 Matt Hobgood, Digital Photograph.
 2009. by Dustin Snipes.

 After last week's idea blog, I went out and practiced the guidelines that I had studied.
 I had a rugby game on Saturday and I tried out some shots, where I used my long 70-300mm lens, and I also made sure that I focused on the face after a game, or during half-time.
+This is a photograph of Aaron.
+He is freshman, and he played in the B side game.
+He is getting some pointers by the A side captain, Todd.
+This was during half-time, and a lot of thought is going through this image.

 Fresh and Old.
 Digital Photograph.
 2009.
 8"x10" by John Cameron